How To Speed Up Computer

-So let me show you how to speed up your windows 10 shutdown time.
+So let me show you how to speed up computer shutdown time.

-Now on the same location create another string value, and name it HungAppTimeout and set the value to 2000.
-Now create and string and name it AutoEndTasks and set its value to 1, click Ok, close the registry editor and hope you have achieved a better speedup time for shutdown as well.
+- Now on the same location create another string value, and name it HungAppTimeout, and set the value to 2000.
+Now create and string and name it AutoEndTasks and set its value to 1, click Ok, close the registry editor, and enjoy a better speedup time for shutdown as well.

 #10 Upgrade Hard Drives to SSD

-Even without an SSD upgrade, all of the above-mentioned tricks are valuable, worth doing and will definitely boost your system’s performance.
+Even without an SSD upgrade, all of the above-mentioned tricks are valuable, worth doing, and will boost your system’s performance.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing?
 You can give your opinion in the comments section below.